 Reading Assignment: Muir & Pinchot

 Pay particular attention to the highlighted sections of these readings.
-One of these readings is considered to advocate anthropocentric ethics and the other ecocentric ethics.
+One of these readings is considered to hold an anthropocentric perspective and the other an ecocentric perspective.
 Which do you think is which, and why?

-This raises major questions.
-Should any species – human or othertherwise – be treated as more ethically important than any other species?
+The concept of speciesism raises major questions.
+Should any species – human or otherwise – be given greater intrinsic value than any other species?
 On what grounds could this be?
-People have tried arguing that humans are worthy of special treatment because of human reasoning, emotional capacity, and other abilities.
-But biologists consistently find that, while humans are relatively strong in these ways, they are not unique: other animals can use reason or feel emotions.
+People have argued that humans are exceptional because of language and human reasoning (a position made famous by the philosopher René Descartes), emotional capacity, and other abilities.
+But biologists consistently find that, while humans are relatively strong in these ways, they are not unique: other animals can use language and reason or feel emotions.
 Thus many people argue that we should care about non-human animals similarly to how we care about humans.
-(We say "other animals" and "non-human animals" because humans are classified as animals too!)
+(We say "other animals" and "non-human animals" because (obviously) humans are classified as animals, too.)

 For example, if we care about human welfare – about human happiness and suffering and life flourishing – then perhaps we should care about the welfare of non-human animals as well.
-Such considerations are especially important in discussions about food and agriculture, given the very many livestock animals are alive in our agriculture system.
+Such considerations are especially important in discussions about food and agriculture, given the vast numbers of livestock animals that are alive in our food system.